 Terrmel Sledge, right, is congratulated after scoring a run in Sunday's game.
-The Expos move to Washington in 2005. signed as of Tuesday night, the city source told the ÅP.
+The Expos move to Washington in 2005. signed as of Tuesday night, the city source told the AP.

-Final talks have been ongoing since a meeting of the sport's council executive last Thursday.
+Final talks have been ongoing since a meeting of the sport's executive council last Thursday.
 Plans call for a \$13 million refurbishment of RFK Stadium and a new ballpark costing slightly over \$400 million, which would be built along the Anacostia River in the southeast section of the city.
-The move must be approved by three-quarters of major league owners and survive legal challenges by the Expos' former limited partners and possibly by Baltimore owner Peter Angelos, who objects to having a team just 40 miles from the Orioles.
+The move must be approved by three-quarters of major league owners and survive legal challenges by the Expos' former limited'partners and possibly by Baltimore owner Peter Angelos, who objects to having a team just 40 miles from the Orioles.
 Bob DuPuy, baseball's chief operating officer, has been attempting to negotiate a compensation arrangement with Angelos.
 The original Washington Senators played 4,610 home games before becoming the Minnesota Twins after the 1960 season, according to the Elias Sports Bureau.
 The expansion Senators played 883 home games before moving to Texas.
 In the Senators' last game, on Sept.
 30, 1971, they led the New York Yankees 7-5 with two outs in the ninth inning when fans seeking souvenirs went on the RFK Stadium field, which could not be cleared.
 The Yankees wound up winning the game in a forfeit.

 Orton and Stubblefield key to Purdue's success

 "They're not

 attached at the hip,

 but it appears as

 though they are."

 Joe Tiller

 Purdue coach

-and

-"Before the snap,"
+"Before the snap,

 they really have an

 understanding of

 what each other is

 going to do."

 Joe Tiller

 Purdue coach

 Quarterback and receiver reason for Purdue's solid start

-NCAA FOOTBALL

 Associated Press

 WEST LAFAYETTE - When Kyle Orton arrived at Purdue, his future favorite receiver was already there.
 It just took awhile for the shy quarterback from Iowa to connect with a skinny, slow wideout named Taylor Stubblefield.

 Four years later, they have blossomed into one of the nation's best pass-and-catch

 duos.
 "It took me six or seven months just to meet Taylor," Orton said.
-"He hung Orton out with different people and I was kind of quiet, so I didn't really hang out with anybody."
+"He hung out with different people and I was kind of quiet, so I didn't really hang out with anybody."

 They hooked up

-down since.

-standards, Purdue (3-0).

-receptions

-'They're

-hip,
+on the field for the first time later that season, when Orton threw two touchdown passes to Stubblefield in the 2001 Sun Bowl - and they haven't slowed down since.

+Even by coach Joe Tiller's high standards, Orton and Stubblefield are putting up gaudy numbers for No. 15 Purdue (3-0).

+Orton has thrown for 13 touchdowns in the first three games - eight to Stubblefield who is closing in on the Big Ten and NCAA records for career receptions.

+"They have a feel for one another," Tiller said Tuesday.
+"They're not
-attached at the

-though they are."
-Thev'ro
+attached at the hip, but it appears as though they are."
+Thev're

-interesting combination.
+They're an interesting combination.
 Orton is

-the rifle-armed

-golden boy who

-has NFL scouts
+the rifle-armed golden boy who has NFL scouts

-Stubblefield is

-the overachiever.
+taking notes.
+Stubblefield is the overachiever.
 He's not 6-foot-4.